230109snow/juniper-code/Project0.md

 - Data Visualization

 ## Presentation
 P0 Presentation will happen on 1/26/23 in the morning (exact time TBD).
 The project should be in a working state, with the most current code pushed to the repository in github.
-Everyone will present their project to the cohort and it will include the following:
+Everyone will give a short presentation (~5 minutes) their project to the cohort and it will include the following:
 - The premise of the application (What does it do?)
 - Feature description and demo of the application